7NNS7/100-days-of-Data-Science-and-Code/README.md

 Commiting myself for 100 days of git, data science and code.<br/>
 I will work on Data Science, python scripts and personal projects for the next 100 days.

+# Day 43
+Started Analytics Vidya Deep Learning Path.

 # Day 42
-Git commmands, merge request and git checkout
+Git commmands, merge request and git checkout.

 # Day 41
 Worked on git and Deep Learning Coursera.